jessewgray/UofTData/FinalProject/README.md

 ![Home](rdImages/Home.png)

-I love Scuba Diving!
-I revolve all of my vacations around scuba diving.
-The inspiration for this project came from problems I was facing during my vacation planning.
-When planning a trip I quickly had 10+ tabs open all with little bits of information that I was seeking while planning.
-In a nutshell....I plan my vacations one of two ways:
+This app is for those whome love Scuba Diving and need some help planning their next vacation.
+The inspiration for this project began with Sara Hovakeemian, an avid diving enthusiast whom found problems while planning her next scuba diving adventure.
+She plans her vacations one of two ways:

-1) Either I know where I am traveling to and I just want to learn about the marine life I'm going to see.
+1) Either wanting to learn about the marine life in the location she was traveling to.
 Or,
-2) I want to plan a whole trip around seeing a certain species and I just want to know where I have to go.
+2) Planning a whole trip around seeing a certain species and trying to find out where to go.

-Enter.....Marine Buddy!
-There are 2 ways to search for marine life on this app...either a country search or marine-life search.
+With Marine Buddy, there are 2 ways to search for marine life, either a country search or marine-life search.

 ### Country Search